siqpik/backend/api_document.md

 ### /api/attempts

-Return the numbers of attempted pics of logged user on the current day
+Return the numbers of attempted pics of logged user on the current day.

 - HTTP Method: **GET**
 - HTTP Status: